asciamanna/asciamanna.github.io/_posts/2015-04-18-ping-pong-pair-programming.md

 * How to write testable code and begin to recognize the bad programming habits that they have accumulated over time that make unit testing their code impossible.

 <blockquote>
-"The fact remains: Good design is testable, and design that isn't testable is bad."<br/>
+The fact remains: Good design is testable, and design that isn't testable is bad.<br/>
 &mdash; Michael C. Feathers, <em>Working Effectively with Legacy Code</em>
 </blockquote>